 Meanwhile, if your crypto is seen as income, you’ll pay Income Tax on the fair market value of your crypto in USD.
 Examples of crypto income include:

 As you can see from the above - the IRS has taken a pretty hard stance on what’s considered income.
 In particular, airdrops and hard forks might be a surprise to those not familiar with the IRS crypto tax guidance.

 With the above in mind, we can look at the various DeFi protocols and concepts like yield farming, liquidity mining, loaning, staking and P2E and infer the likely tax treatment from the IRS.

 Please note, this is not tax advice.
-You should consult a qualified accountant for bespoke advice on your DeFi investments and reporting it to the IRS.
+You should consult a qualified accountant for bespoke advice on your DeFi investments and reporting it to the IRS (find one in our crypto accountants directory).
 Koinly recommends a conservative approach to crypto taxation.